Jacob-s-Lab/2024-Biomarkers/tutorial week1.md

 Note: <font color="red">If you copy the command, make sure to check if anything needs to be modified!</font>
 Note: <font color="red">Replace {your_username} entirely with your supercomputer account.
 Do not include the {} symbols!
 Also, do not delete the /.
 The same applies to the following code as well.</font>
-2. Use the`pwd`command to verify if you are in the correct directory.

 ℹ️
 ### Commands Lecture